omagdiel/Overtime/README.md

 - x Block non admin and guest users
 - X Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
-- Create audit log for each text message
+- X Create audit log for each text message
 - Need to update end_date when confirmed
+- Need to update audit log status when a post has been rejected
+- Update buttons on employee homepage so they show on mobile
+- Update buttons to include time span
+- Update button sort order on employee homepage
+- Remove unnecessary nav bar buttons for managers

 ## TODOS: